Updated: Jun 28

 “As one object exerts a force on another object, the second object exerts an equal and opposite force on the first.”

-This void and the subsequent low pressure area behind the point of max. camber both causes a suction for adjacent molecules and generates a low pressure on the wing surface.
+This void and the subsequent low pressure area behind the point of max. camber on the wing surfce acts to keep flow attached, generating a suction effect for adjacent molecules and a generating a low pressure on the wing surface.

 As the air molecule sees it, this all happens very quickly.

-The Bernoulli effect does feature in this explanation; there is a proportion of flow that rises above the stagnation point over the upper surface and indeed it would appear to be accelerated at the leading edge, but as it effectively expands towards the rear where the effective cross section is increasing, the wing surface acts like a diffuser.
+The Bernoulli effect does feature in this explanation; the proportion of flow that rises above the stagnation point over the upper surface does appear to be accelerated at the leading edge, but as it effectively expands towards the rear where the effective cross section is increasing, the wing surface acts like a diffuser.
 As the air slows down, conservation of energy says the net effect is zero.

 It’s as simple as that in my opinion.
 This downwash can be beautifully observed in the below video of a commercial jet passing through cloud.

-I tend to think that natural theories are never super complicated in their action, they only become complicated in efforts to describe them with the introduction of mathematics.
+I tend to think that natural mechanisms are never super complicated in their action, they only become complicated in efforts to describe them with the introduction of mathematics.

 I also feel that part of the complication we introduce is with the coordinate systems we use.
 As many aerodynamics problems are observed in the wind tunnel, the coordinate system of the stationary wing is used.
 In reality, the only valid reference to use is that of the air.